Peeyush-04/Networking/README.md

 ---

-## 🔍 Project Overvie
+## 🔍 Project Overview

-The objective of this project is to design and implement a robust and scalable network for a university campus using Cisco Packet Tracer.
+The objective of this project is to design and implement a robust and scalable network for a university campus using Cisco Packet Tracer.
 This network integrates multiple academic and administrative buildings, allowing for efficient data sharing, resource access, dynamic routing, and deployment of essential services like DNS, DHCP, FTP, and Mail serves.

 ---